-Isn’t there just something about that classic orange soda that just brings you back to your childhood?
+Isn’t there just something about that classic orange soda that brings you back to your childhood?
 It does for me.
-Except when I take a look at the nutritional label it is a rude awakening from my childhood memories.
-Artificial coloring, preservatives and natural flavoring instead of real oranges?
-No thanks.
+Except that when I take a look at the nutrition label, it’s a rude awakening from my childhood memories.
+Artificial coloring, preservatives, and natural flavoring instead of real oranges?
+No, thanks.

-It is really that simple.
-No it won’t taste exactly like your childhood orange soda, but that is because we don’t put artificial ingredients in ours!
+It’s really that simple.
+No, it won’t taste exactly like your childhood orange soda, but that’s because we don’t put artificial ingredients in ours!
 Besides, you don’t want it to taste exactly the same.
 Yours will be healthier and better for you.

 We decided to squeeze a bunch of oranges and keep the orange juice in the fridge so that we could make our soda throughout the week.
 It was delicious and refreshing!
 You will not be disappointed!
-You can always add more sparking water or more freshly squeezed orange juice and make it to your liking.
+You can always add more sparkling water or more freshly squeezed orange juice to your liking.

 - 4 oranges, washed and dried

-- Wash and dry your oranges, then take the zest from the four oranges and put aside.
+- Wash and dry your oranges, then take the zest from the four oranges and set aside.

-- Mix freshly squeezed orange juice with zest and let sit for a few minutes.
+- Mix freshly squeezed orange juice with the zest, and let it sit for a few minutes.

-- Push orange juice and zest through strainer to omit large pieces of zest, pulp and seeds.
+- Push the orange juice and zest through a strainer to remove the large pieces of zest, pulp, and seeds.

-- To make soda serve ⅓ cup of orange juice and ⅔ cup sparkling water over ice (add 2 Tablespoons of simple syrup if desired)
+- To make the soda, mix ⅓ cup of orange juice and ⅔ cup sparkling water over ice (add 2 tablespoons of simple syrup, if desired.)